 - If downward attribution rules do apply, determine the scope of reporting and U.S. tax impact to U.S. investors.

-Because these structures existed prior to the TCJA modification without any significant reporting or tax consequences, word has been slow to travel among affected groups about this important change.
-It’s clear from IRS activity in this area that enforcement will be ramping up and affected taxpayers should begin working to resolve any exposure in this area.
+Because these structures existed prior to the TCJA modification without any significant reporting or tax consequences, word had been slow to travel among affected groups about this important change.